tonethar/IGM-330-Fall-2018/exams/midterm-exam-review.md

 - "Write some code"

 ## III.
 Study Resources
+- Links to all of the lecture videos have been posted to mycourses
-Focus on:
+- Focus on:
   - SG-1 & SG-2
   - Week 1 PowerPoints
   - Shape Viewer ICE
   - Paint ICE
   - Audio Visualizer ICE
   - Week 4A Notes

 ## IV.
 Topics